juhasev/sample-ninja-help/panelist-imported-select-file.md

 3. Recruitment source
 4. Join date

-> You can provide LOCALE, RECRUITMENT_SOURCE and SUBSCRIBED_DATE variables for each individual panelist as well.
-If you do then the importer will ignore selections you make here.
+> You can provide LOCALE, RECRUITMENT_SOURCE and SUBSCRIBED_DATE variables for each individual panelists.
+If the importer encounters any blank or missing values then the default values provided will be used.

 ## 5. Results